Gossamer Bio Inc. (GOSS) stock is nearly perfect except the valuation - The Dwinnex

-Gossamer Bio Inc. (NASDAQ: GOSS) closed the day trading at $2.18 up 0.46% from the previous closing price of $2.17.
-In other words, the price has increased by $+0.0100 from its previous closing price.
-On the day, 8783256 shares were traded.
-GOSS stock price reached its highest trading level at $2.2600 during the session, while it also had its lowest trading level at $1.9800.
+The closing price of Gossamer Bio Inc. (NASDAQ: GOSS) was $2.73 for the day, up 30.00% from the previous closing price of $2.10.
+In other words, the price has increased by $+0.6300 from its previous closing price.
+On the day, 46321218 shares were traded.
+GOSS stock price reached its highest trading level at $2.9500 during the session, while it also had its lowest trading level at $1.9350.

 Sponsored